grange85/ahfow-www/_posts/2014/2014-01-04-originals-living-too-close-to-the-ground-by-the-everly-brothers-covered-by-dean-wareham.markdown

 ---
 layout: post
-status: publish
-published: true
-title: 'Originals: Living Too Close to the Ground by The Everly Brothers (covered by Dean Wareham)'
+title: 'Living Too Close to the Ground by The Everly Brothers (covered by Dean Wareham)'
+series-title: 'Originals'
 author:
   display_name: Andy
   login: admin